Traveling waves and homogeneous fragmentation: Discussion

-\begin{definition}\rm Let $\Pi=(\Pi(t),t\ge0)$ be a $\PP$-valued Markov process with c\`adl\`ag \footnote{Continuity is understood with respect to the following metric.
-Two partitions, $\pi$ and $\pi'$, in $\mathcal{P}$, their distance is defined to be $2^{-n(\pi, \pi')}$ where $n(\pi, \pi')$ is the largest integer such that $\pi_{|[n]} = \pi'_{|[n]}$.} sample path. $\Pi$ is called a homogeneous fragmentation if its semi-group has the following, so-called, {\it fragmentation property}: for every $t,t' \ge 0$ the conditional distribution of $\Pi(t+t')$ given $\Pi(t)=\pi$ is that of the collection of blocks one obtains by splitting the blocks $\pi_i, i=1,\cdots$ of $\pi$ by an iid sequence $\Pi^{(i)}(t')$ of exchangeable random partition whose distribution only depends on $t'.$ We also impose that $\Pi(0)$ is the trivial partition with a single block made up of the whole set $\N$ (see \cite{Be3} for further discussion). \end{definition}
+\begin{definition} Let $\Pi=(\Pi(t),t\ge0)$ be a $\PP$-valued Markov process with c\`adl\`ag\footnote{Continuity is understood with respect to the following metric.
+The distance between two partitions, $\pi$ and $\pi'$, in $\mathcal{P}$, is defined to be $2^{-n(\pi, \pi')}$ where $n(\pi, \pi')$ is the largest integer such that $\pi_{|[n]} = \pi '_{|[n]}$.} sample paths. $\Pi$ is called a homogeneous fragmentation if its semi-group has the following, so-called, \textit{fragmentation property}: For every $t,t' \ge0$ the conditional distribution of $\Pi (t+t')$ given $\Pi(t)=\pi$ is that of the collection of blocks one obtains by splitting the blocks $\pi_i, i=1,\ldots, $ of $\pi$ by an i.i.d. sequence $\Pi^{(i)}(t')$ of exchangeable random partitions whose distribution only depends on $t'$.
+We also impose the condition that $\Pi(0)$ is the trivial partition with a single block made up of the whole set $\N$ (see \cite{Be3} for further discussion). \end{definition}

-Given $\pi=(\pi_1,\pi_2,\cdots) \in \PP$ we say that it has asymptotic frequencies if for each $i$
+Given $\pi=(\pi_1,\pi_2,\ldots ) \in\PP$, we say that it has asymptotic frequencies if for each $i$

 exists.
-We write $|\pi| = (|\pi_i|, i \in \N)$ for the decreasing rearrangement of the frequencies of the blocks.
-It is known that if $\Pi$ is a homogeneous fragmentation then almost surely, for all $t \ge 0, \Pi(t)$ has asymptotic frequencies.
-The process $(|\Pi(t)|, t\ge 0)$ is called a mass fragmentation.
-One can define directly mass fragmentations (i.e. Markov processes with state space $\nabla_1$ such that each fragments split independently with the same rate) but all such processes can be seen as the frequency process of an underlying integer partition fragmentation
+We write $|\pi| = (|\pi_i|, i \in\N)$ for the decreasing rearrangement of the frequencies of the blocks.
+It is known that if $\Pi$ is a homogeneous fragmentation, then almost surely, for all $t \ge0, \Pi(t)$ has asymptotic frequencies.
+The process $[|\Pi(t)|, t\ge0]$ is called a mass fragmentation and coincides with the process described in the opening section.
+One can define directly mass fragmentations (i.e., Markov processes with state space $\nabla_1$ such that each fragment splits independently with the same rate) but all such processes can be seen as the frequency process of an underlying integer partition fragmentation.

-Given the ``stationary and independent increments'' flavor of the definition of a fragmentation, it is no surprise that there is a L\'evy-Kintchin type description of the law of these processes.
-Bertoin shows that the distribution of a homogeneous fragmentation $\Pi$ is completely characterised by a sigma-finite measure $\nu$ on $\nabla_1$ ({\it the disclocation measure}) which satisfies
+Given the ``stationary and independent increments'' flavor of the definition of a fragmentation process, it is no surprise that there is a L\'evy--Khintchin type description of the law of these processes.
+Bertoin \cite{Be3} shows that the distribution of a homogeneous fragmentation $\Pi$ is completely characterized by a sigma-finite measure $\nu$ on $\nabla^{(-)}_1 := \{s_1 \ge s_2 \ge\cdots \ge0 , \sum_i s_i \le1\} $ (\textit{the disclocation measure}) which satisfies

-and a parameter $\mathtt{c} \ge 0$ ({\it the erosion rate}).
+and a parameter $\mathtt{c} \ge0$ (\textit{the erosion rate}).